wendy7756/resume-to-web/README.md

 </div>

-A free, open-source platform that transforms your resume, CV, or portfolio into stunning web pages.
-Browse professional templates, get inspired, and create your online presence - no design or coding skills required.
+A free, open-source platform that transforms your resume, CV, or portfolio into beautiful web pages - no design or coding skills required.

-## 🎯 Our Vision
+## 🎯 My Vision

 ResumeLink aims to democratize professional resume and portfolio creation.
-We believe everyone deserves access to beautiful, professional templates and the tools to showcase their skills effectively.
-Our mission is to eliminate barriers between talent and opportunity through innovative web technology.
+Everyone deserves access to beautiful, professional templates and the tools to showcase their skills effectively.
+ResumeLink is built to eliminate barriers between talent and opportunity through innovative web technology.

 ## ✨ Current Features